virantha/bricknil/README.rst

 Installation
 ############

-On Mac OS X, it should just be a simple:
+On all platforms, it should just be a simple:

 .. code-block:: bash

     $ pip install bricknil

-Installing on other platforms like Linux is not supported at this time until I can break out the mac requirements, and test bluez.
+On Linux, you might need to instlal `BlueZ >= 5.43`.

+On a Raspberry Pi (and other Linux boxes should be similar), you can follow my automated :doc:`setup instructions <pi_setup>`

 Disclaimer
 ##########